Chart Color Schemes

 Nedlands features high concentrations of group households, with a higher-than-average median household size

 Family households account for 73.1% of all households, including 37.4% couples with children, 27.3% couples without children, and 7.5% single parent families.
-Non-family households constitute the remaining 26.9%, with lone person households at 20.5% and group households comprising 6.3%.
-The median household size is 2.7 people, larger than the Greater Perth average of 2.6.
+Non-family households make up the remaining 26.9%, with lone person households at 20.5% and group households comprising 6.3%.
+The median household size is 2.7 people, which is larger than the Greater Perth average of 2.6 people.

 Frequently Asked Questions - Households